STM (Security and Trust Management) is a working group of ERCIM (European Research Consortium in Informatics and Mathematics).

 All submissions must be written in high-quality English and only PDF files will be accepted (a Latex source file will be required for the final version of accepted papers).

 All submissions should be appropriately anonymized (i.e., papers should not contain author names or affiliations, or obvious citations).
 Submissions should be at most 16 pages (using 10-point font) in the LNCS format, excluding the bibliography and well-marked appendices, and at most 20 pages in total.
+For more information about templates (LaTex or Word) and conditions, please go to here.

 A paper submitted to STM 2025 must not substantially overlap papers that have been published or that are simultaneously submitted to a journal or a conference with proceedings.
 Moreover, after you submit to STM 2025, you must await our response before submitting elsewhere.
 If you submit your paper to another conference or journal either before or after submission of the paper to STM 2025, we will reject your paper without review and will also notify the other conference/journal.
 This restriction applies to identical as well as to substantially similar papers.